 The prequalified FFR capacity is the minimum support power in MW from the providing entity, within the time slot of the support duration.
-The maximum acceptable overshoot is 35% of the prequalified FFR capacity.
+The maximum acceptable over-delivery is 20% of the prequalified FFR capacity.
+However, the reserve connecting TSO may allow up to 35% over-delivery upon request, depending on the national procurement process.